 Epping Upland Parish Council is one of the oldest and original parish councils.
-The first Council meeting of the newly constituted Parish of Epping Upland was held on 16th April 1896 at the National School in Carters Lane Epping Green and meetings have been held regularly ever since, although the National School building no longer exists.
+The first Council meeting of the newly constituted Parish of Epping Upland was held on 16th April 1896 at the National School in Carters Lane Epping Green.
+Meetings have been held regularly ever since, although the National School building no longer exists.
 Council meetings are normaly held in Epping Green Chapel at 7.30pm on the third Monday of the month, bi-monthly from May.

 We maintain and manage the Village Playground, Allotments, Millennium Garden, Parish Burial Ground, War Memorial and Village Green.
 Councillors comment on Planning Applications as well as considering and responding to consultations affecting residents of the Parish.
 Where appropriate Councillors or the Clerk represent the Parish at meetings and events; details are in the Minutes which can be accessed from the menu on the left.

 The Clerk is generally available on Mondays (2 - 4pm).
-At other times a message can be left or an email sent, as below.
+At other times a message can be left or an email sent, as below and the Clerk will respond as soon as possible.